 This graphic is nonsensical.
 S/4HANA running on HANA does not mean there are fewer databases.
 HANA is not a simpler database than a purely row-oriented database, as we covered in the article How Accurate Was SAP About S/4HANA and a Simplified Data Model.
-SAP published this graphic in the document Custom Code Migration Guide for SAP S/4HANA 1809, but without any explanation for why this graphic is true.
+SAP published this graphic in the document Custom Code Migration Guide for SAP S/4HANA 1809, but without any explanation for why this graphic is accurate.

 Notice the quote that is printed below this graphic.

 “Some of your custom code objects are not valid anymore and either do not perform as expected or produce syntax errors or dumps (red objects in the picture).
 You almost certainly have other objects that do perform as expected and do not need to be changed (green objects in the picture).”

 Does that explain the graphic?
-Does it actually sound more simple?
+Does it sound more simple?
 The answer to both questions is NO.

-While SAP uses the term “Simplification” this is a better way of thinking about code remediation for S/4HANA.
+While SAP uses the term “Simplification,” this is a better way of thinking about code remediation for S/4HANA.
 SAP consulting companies go along with the absurd concept that the massive dislocation and expense of S/4HANA is “simplification.”
-It is important for SAP consulting companies to help SAP in misleading their customers.
-Our research into the history of S/4HANA implementations clearly shows that S/4HANA is anything but a simplification the introduction to this research is found at the article The S/4HANA Implementation Buyer Intelligence Highlights.
+SAP consulting companies need to help SAP in misleading their customers.
+Our research into the history of S/4HANA implementations clearly shows that S/4HANA is anything but a simplification.
+The introduction to this research is found in the article The S/4HANA Implementation Buyer Intelligence Highlights.

 Let us address this point.
 Keeping things the way there were would have been “simpler.”
-All of these changes implemented by SAP have greatly increased the complexity of the situation.
-At some point in the future, say 7 years from now it may be simpler, but then again it may not.
+All of these changes implemented by SAP have significantly increased the complexity of the situation.
+At some point, say seven years from now it may be simpler, but then again it may not.

 As for remediation being confusing, let us review the following comment on the SAP Blog by Olga Dolinskaja.